Swinside: Construction

-The stones used in the construction of Swinside were porphyritic slate collected from the adjacent fells, and are of the type that was known locally as 'grey cobbles' by the 20th century.
-The ring has a diameter of about 93 ft 8ins (26.8m), and currently contains 55 stones, although when originally constructed there probably would have been around 60.
+The stones used in the construction of Swinside were porphyritic slate collected from the adjacent fells, and are of the type that was known locally as "grey cobbles" by the 20th century.
+The ring has a diameter of approximately 28.2 m, and it currently is formed of 55 stones.
+However, when originally constructed, there would have been at least 60.

-Swinside's builders included a "well defined" entrance, 2.1 m (7 ft) wide, at the south-eastern side, which was signalled by the placing of two large portal stones outside the circumference of the circle.
-Such portal openings can also be found at other stone circles in the Lake District, such as Long Meg and Her Daughters.
-These features are also found in stone circles in Dumfriesshire.
-In particular, Swinside has a number of features in common with the Girdle Stanes.
+Swinside's builders included a well defined entrance, 2.1 m (7 ft) wide, at the south-eastern side, which is defined by the placing of two large portal stones outside the circumference of the circle.
+Such portal openings can also be found at Long Meg and Her Daughters, 64 km to the northeast in the Eden Valley.
+There are further parallels, Swinside has many features similar to the Rollright Stones These features are also found at Stonehenge's bluestone circle.

+Aubrey Burl classed such circles as "Cumbrian Circles": large, open stone enclosures spacious enough for gatherings.
+Although often thought widespread, true stone circles of this type are uncommon, with only five surviving in Cumbria: Swinside, Castlerigg, Elva Plain, Long Meg, and Gamelands.
+Others are also found locally, including the Twelve Apostles, the Girdle Stanes, and further to the north in Northumbria there are the Hethpool stone circles.
+Such enclosures may have functioned as sacred settings for ritual, assembly, and perhaps astronomical observation, representing a local variety of henge, built in stone rather than earth.

 Folklore

 Local folklore holds that at night, the Devil would pull down the stones of a church that was being constructed in the daytime, in the process creating the stone circle; it is for this reason that the site has also been called Sunkenkirk.

-In the 1930s, it was recorded that there was a local belief that it was impossible to count all of the stones.
+In the 1930s, it was recorded that there was a local belief that it was impossible to count all of the stones; a theory that is common for Cumbrian stone circles.

 Antiquarian and archaeological investigation

 In 1901, the Cumberland & Westmorland Antiquarian & Archaeological Society sponsored the first archaeological excavation at Swinside.
-Under the direction of Charles Dymond FSA and William Collingwood, the dig lasted from midday on Tuesday 26 March 1901 through to the evening of the following day.
+Under the direction of Charles Dymond and William Collingwood, the dig lasted from midday on Tuesday 26 March 1901 through to the evening of the following day.
 Two crosstrenches were dug, each 18 inches (45 cm) wide, covering just over one-thirteenth of the interior of the site.
 The excavators reported finding a lump of charcoal and a piece of decayed bone as well as some modern coins in the turf layer.